pmean/build-website/text/16/05/too-many-priors.md

-Brian Junker, 36-724 Spring 2006: Metropolis-Hastings Example, February 22, 2006 also uses a beta distribution for alpha/(alpha+beta) but suggests a Pareto distribution for (alpha+beta).Â  The Pareto is a power law distribution and the power that Dr. Junker recommends 1.5.
+Brian Junker, 36-724 Spring 2006: Metropolis-Hastings Example, February 22, 2006 also uses a beta distribution for alpha/(alpha+beta) but suggests a Pareto distribution for (alpha+beta).
+The Pareto is a power law distribution and the power that Dr. Junker recommends 1.5.
 You have to read his arguments, but it involves a transformation of a fairly standard normal hierarchical model.